-This programme can lead to a range of IT careers including systems programmers, IT service managers, network programmers, software designers and installation engineers.
+This course can lead to a range of IT careers including systems programmers, IT service managers, network programmers, software designers and installation engineers.
 Graduates have found employment with leading organisations including UNUM, Intel, IBM, Microsoft, HP, DoneDeal and AOL.

 What are the minimum entry requirements?

 - Mathematics O6/H7

 Web Programming and Databases